UofABioinformaticsHub/RAdelaide-July-2016/Day_1/104_DataManipulation.md

 ## Starting with `dplyr` | The `select()` function

-The first row is the rownames from the original file.
+The first row is the row names from the original file.

 __How can we remove this column?__